aayush-bharti/opensearch-cluster-dev-tool/README.md

-# OpenSearch Cluster Dev Tool Platform
+# OpenSearch Cluster Dev Tool

 This project provides a full-stack application for automating OpenSearch build, deployment, and benchmarking processes.
 Previously, these processes were completely manual and extremely time-consuming with different repositories and libraries needed for each step.
 This project creates a centralized web application to run these processes where the user only needs to input the configuration for each step and launch the job.